Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 ## preface

 Just like real filters, Filter Spirit requires files in UTF-8 encoding.
-UTF-8 everywhere.](http://utf8everywhere.org/)
+[UTF-8 everywhere.](http://utf8everywhere.org/)

+This article assumes you have read `how_filters_work`.
+It only mentions filter extensions and differences in filter template syntax.

 ## actual filters vs FS filter templates